ibm-cloud-docs/assistant-data/backup.md

 ### Creating the postgres.yaml file
 {: #backup-postgres-yaml}

-The **postgres.yaml** file contains details about the Postgres pods from the old environment where you backed up the data.
+The **postgres.yaml** file contains details about the Postgres pods in your environment.
 Add the following information to the file:

 ```yaml
 host: localhost